mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Learn to collaborate

  * IT Team should be embedded in the business department that they are providing capability for rather than sit in a central IT org structure.
+ * Easy if you have alignment in what you are doing

 ### Facilication in distillation